-Policy 32.2.12: Funding Opportunities
+Policy 2.2.1: Funding Opportunities

-Collier County, in coordination with federal, state, and other local agencies and private organizations will seek funding for the housing needs identified in the https://length.com/linearing-needs identified in the htt
+Collier County, in coordination with federal, state, and other local agencies and private organizations will seek funding for the housing needs identified in the Neighborhood Improvement Plans.

-Policy 32.2.23: Substandard Housing
+Policy 2.2.2: Substandard Housing

-Collier County will periodically update its_programs for the repair, removal, or replacement of substandard housing unitsin Immokalee., based on the most recent Immokalee Housing Condition Inventory.
+Collier County will periodically update programs for the repair, removal, or replacement of substandard housing units in Immokalee.

-Policy 32.2.34: Displaced Occupants
+Policy 2.2.3: Displaced Occupants

-1 Collier County will coordinate with local non-profit social service organizations to provide 2 relocation assistance for occupants who are displaced from substandard dwelling units.
+Collier County will coordinate with local non-profit social service organizations to provide relocation assistance for occupants who are displaced from substandard dwelling units.

-Policy 32.2.45: Housing Code Enforcement
+Policy 2.2.4: Housing Code Enforcement

 Collier County shall make reasonable effort to require that substandard housing be brought into compliance or eliminated.
-Enforcement eEfforts will focus on properties that are abandoned, owned by an absentee landlord, or whose operation is not in compliance with the Collier County Land Development Code or Code of Laws and Ordinances.
+Efforts will focus on properties that are abandoned, or not in compliance with the Collier County Land Development Code or Code of Laws and Ordinances.